srinman/aks-security/certmgmt/README.md

-# Certificate Management for AKS Security
+# Certificate Management for Application Security

 This directory contains comprehensive guides and resources for certificate management in Azure Kubernetes Service (AKS) environments, covering everything from basic concepts to advanced automation techniques.